microprediction/precise/LITERATURE.md

 transaction costs and turnover, for example in Li, Sullivan, and Garcia-Feijoo [2013], may shed more light on the exploitability of the low-risk anomaly.

+## Risk Parity: Silver Bullet or a Bridge Too Far? [pdf](https://www.callan.com/uploads/2020/05/91d4bcabd3f4e687695022501ac62030/chapter-4-from-managing-multiasset-strategies-2018.pdf)
+Gregory C. Allen

+In this chapter, I evaluate the risk parity argument from a theoretical standpoint using the modern portfolio theory (MPT) framework of Markowitz (1952) and Tobin (1958).
+I then examine the historical performance (both simulated and actual) of risk parity portfolios relative to traditional portfolios used by institutional investors.
+Finally, I discuss the evolution of risk parity strategies and the prevalence of their use by institutional investors